Skip to main content

 Flows are full APIs

-Define a flow, register it with the server, and you have a complete REST API — action execution, session management, SSE streaming, state snapshots — with zero route wiring.
-Every flow you register becomes instantly callable from any client:
+Define a flow, register it with the server, and you have a complete REST API — action execution, session management, SSE streaming, state snapshots — with no route wiring required:

 POST /api/flows/my-app/actions/chat → Execute an action